-By Simon Camby, Director of School Evaluation & Development Services, CIS
+By Simon Camby, Former Director of School Evaluation & Development Services, CIS

 A particular aspect of the CIS membership experience that peaked my attention when thinking about my new role at CIS is the volunteer peer evaluation model.

 I had my own experiences of the CIS peer evaluation experience when I worked as Group Education Director for a global group that included CIS member schools and had respect for the model.
 When my new colleagues describe it, they explain that it is at the very core of the CIS International Accreditation experience.
 It’s designed to ensure a truly collaborative experience where teams of educators within member schools work with trained volunteer peer evaluators from schools around the world.
 Together, they lead, strengthen, and shape international education.
 This is initiated via the online Team Evaluator training programme.

 Now, I’m delighted to be a part of the CIS Global Team, and I had a chance to explore how the training programme works from the inside.

 The training programme is specifically designed to support colleagues in CIS member schools to gain understanding, skills, and knowledge to become team evaluators.
 Over the past five years, 920 members of our global community have undertaken this programme and it consistently receives excellent feedback as a highly valued and meaningful piece of professional learning.

 I recently joined a meeting with my colleague Chris Green, CIS School Support & Evaluation Officer, who leads the training, and a dedicated team of facilitators who worked on the April session.
 The meeting sparked two thoughts related to:

 - high quality learning; and

 High quality learning

 Having looked at this programme and listened to the team of facilitators talk about the content, I can see that the programme is built around so many aspects that we know make for a high-quality learning experience, for example: